On Tautological Globular Operads: The globular tautological operad

 We again say that in such a case the operad $\mathcal{O}$ acts on the collection $\mathcal{X}$.
-Moreover, when an operad acts on a collection $x = [id] \circ !_{\mathcal{X}}: \mathcal{X} \rightarrow \Tone$ we get a collection that is really a globular set in disguise.
-Because each globular cell in $\mathcal{X}$ sits above one of the special identity cells in $\Tone$ described above, it can almost be thought of as a globular set without arities in the sense of a typical collections.
-Because of the way $\mysquare$ is defined on collections, the arity of a composite cell is the arity shape of the original cell expanded to include the shapes of the cells which were plugged in to the original cell.
-One can think about pasting composition as if the arity shape of the original cell is a reduction of arity of the composition, pretending that the arity shape of the cells plugged in can be strictly composed as morphisms in a strict $\omega$-category.
-But when we compose collection cells that sit over one of these special identities, the arity of the composite does not expand in this typical way.
-It is analogous to the graded set case in which the cells concentrated over zero, when composed as graded set elements, amount to a composite arity of a sum of zeros.
-Hence, the arity of everything in the graded set remains zero both before and after composition.
-Similarly, in a collections of the form $x = [id] \circ !_{\mathcal{X}}: \mathcal{X} \rightarrow \Tone$, the arity of any cell in $\mathcal{X}$ is simply the iterative identity of the appropriate dimension, both before and after applying any well-defined pasting operation.
+Moreover, when $x = [id] \circ !_{\mathcal{X}}: \mathcal{X} \rightarrow \Tone$, the operad is acting on what we can think of as a globular set in disguise because each globular cell in $\mathcal{X}$ sits above one of the special identity cells in $\Tone$ described above.
+Note that because of how $\mysquare$ is defined on collections, the arity of a composable pair is the arity shape of the original cell expanded to include the shapes of the cells which were plugged in to the original cell.
+But when we compose with collection cells that sit over one of these special identities, the arity of the composable pair does not expand in this typical way.
+Instead, such composable pairs have arities that also sit over one of these special identities of the appropriate dimension.
+It is analogous to the graded set case in which the cells concentrated in degree zero, when composed as graded set elements via $\mysquare$, have a composite arity of a sum of zeros.
+Hence, the arity of everything in the graded set concentrated in degree zero remains zero both before and after composition.
+Similarly, in a degenerate collections the arity of any cell in $\mathcal{X}$ is simply the iterative identity of the appropriate dimension, both before and after applying any well-defined pasting operation.